An adaptive quantum approximate optimization algorithm for solving combinatorial problems on a quantum computer: ADAPT-QAOA

-It is interesting to ask how much the ADAPT-QAOA ans\"atze differ from the original QAOA ansatz.
-We find that when the single-qubit mixer pool is used, the single-qubit operators $X_i$ are chosen instead of the original mixer approximately 36.6\% of the time for $n{=}6, D{=}3$ graphs and 25\% of the time for $n{=}6, D{=}5$ graphs.
-For the multi-qubit mixer pool, the algorithm chooses operators other than the original mixer approximately 75\% of the time for $n{=}6, D{=}3$ graphs and 80\% of the time for $n{=}6, D{=}5$ graphs (see Supplemental Material).
+It is interesting to ask how much the ADAPT-QAOA ans\"atze differ from the standard QAOA ansatz.
+We find that when the single-qubit mixer pool is used, the single-qubit operators $X_i$ are chosen instead of the standard mixer approximately 36.6\% of the time for $n{=}6, D{=}3$ graphs and 25\% of the time for $n{=}6, D{=}5$ graphs.
+For the multi-qubit mixer pool, the algorithm chooses operators other than the standard mixer approximately 75\% of the time for $n{=}6, D{=}3$ graphs and 80\% of the time for $n{=}6, D{=}5$ graphs (see Appendix~\ref{app:mixers}).
 This trend supports the intuitive idea that a more connected graph requires more entanglement for a rapid convergence to the solution.

 A crucial question, especially for near-term platforms, is how the different mixer pools compare with respect to resource overhead.
-Fig.~\ref{fig:rescource_comparison} shows the number of CNOTs and number of parameters for the three algorithms to reach energy error $\delta E{=}10^{-3}$.
-Surprisingly, we find that both the original QAOA and the single-qubit mixer ans\"atze in fact have more CNOTs compared to the entangling multi-qubit mixer pool.
-Moreover, on average, the original QAOA algorithm uses more parameters and CNOTs to reach $\delta E$ than either version of ADAPT-QAOA.
+Fig.~\ref{fig:rescource_comparison} shows the number of CNOTs and number of parameters for the three algorithms.
+The CNOT counts are determined by decomposing each two-qubit operator into two CNOT gates and one or two single-qubit gates.
+Surprisingly, we find that both the standard QAOA and the single-qubit mixer ans\"atze in fact have more CNOTs compared to that constructed from the entangling multi-qubit mixer pool.
+Moreover, on average, the standard QAOA algorithm uses more parameters and CNOTs to reach the same convergence threshold than either version of ADAPT-QAOA.
 About half as many CNOTs are required for the ADAPT-QAOA multi-qubit pool case, despite the fact that the mixers in the multi-qubit pool themselves introduce additional CNOT gates on top of those coming from $H_C$.
 Ref.~\cite{Farhi2017Quantum} proposed using a restricted form of entangling gates in the ansatz to obtain better performance in combinatorial problems at the cost of introducing more variational parameters.
 In contrast, ADAPT-QAOA provides a systematic way to both improve performance and reduce the number of parameters and CNOTs.